 But this doesn’t solve the problem of patients being unable to afford their medications because drug prices are simply too high.
 Drug prices are out of control because we do not have real competition in the market or an open and honest view into how they are set.
 We encourage lawmakers to support legislation that would increase competition among manufacturers and provide greater transparency into how drug manufacturers set their prices and what causes them to go up each year.

-Is More Drug Price Transparency in Medicare and Medicaid On the Way?
+Is More Drug Pricing and Payment Transparency in Medicare and Medicaid On the Way?

 In a further move to advance the objectives of the President’s Blueprint, on Monday, Oct.
 15, DHHS Secretary Azar announced a new proposed federal administrative rule that would require drug manufacturers to disclose the list price of a 30-day supply of any drug covered by the Medicare or Medicaid program that costs more than $35 per month.